nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

 \section{nDspec core functionality}

-Current X-ray spectral fitting packages perform model fitting through \textit{forward folding}: a spectral model in physical units (e.g. flux density as a function of photon energy) is convolved with a response matrix.
-The response matrix quantifies how the flux is converted into count rates as an function of instrument channel, with each channel nominally corresponding to a photon energy bin (although this mapping is limited by energy resolution as well as complex physical effects within the instrument).
+A key goal of (X-ray) data analysis is to compare data to theoretical (analytical or numerical) models.
+Current X-ray spectral fitting packages perform model fitting through forward folding: a spectral model in physical units (e.g. flux density as a function of photon energy) is convolved with a response matrix.
+The response matrix quantifies how the flux is converted into count rates as a function of instrument channel, with each channel nominally corresponding to a photon energy bin (although this mapping is limited by energy resolution as well as complex physical effects within the instrument).
 Effectively, one takes a physical model and performs a mathematical operation to turn the physical model into units that the data are recorded in, such as photon counts per second.
 The reason for performing this particular operation is that the response matrix of the instrument is not invertible, and as a result the reverse operation (converting a count rate detected by an instrument into a unique measurement of the flux as a function of energy) is not possible \citep{Buchner23}.
+The data and the model transformed into detector space are then compared statistically using a likelihood function, and estimates for parameters are usually found via optimisation (i.e.~Maximum Likelihood Estimation) or sampling (Bayesian inference).
+Most existing packages largely abstract both the technical forward-folding operations and the statistical methods away from the user.
+This yields a relatively simple interface for the user, at the cost of flexibility: because these software packages prioritise simplicity, they internally choose either optimisation or sampling algorithms as well as standard practices or settings for these algorithms.